stefanv/blog/content/2012-09-25-emacs-package-management.md

+---
-Title: Emacs package management
+title: Emacs package management
-Slug: emacs-package-management
+slug: emacs-package-management
-Date: 2012-09-25 17:14
+date: 2012-09-25 17:14
-Tags: emacs, python, scipy
+tags: ['emacs', 'python', 'scipy']
-Status: published
+status: published
+---

 I recently tried to install MuMaMo as one of the dependencies for Takafumi Arakaki's [Emacs-based IPython notebook][ein].
 The instructions on the MuMaMo